DMeurer/DMeurer/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on some website projects.
+- 🔭 I’m currently working on so many diffrent projets, so the list wold be too long.
+But at the moment im working mostly on my webstites.
 - 🌱 I’m currently learning the basics of a bunch of languages.
 For example python with small procets.
 Wit the raspberry pi im coding a image recognition in C. A Arduino-Robot in C++.
 A Discordbot in Javascript.
 And sometimes other small projets to teach myself how to code.
 - 📫 How to reach me: dom.meurer@gmx.de